linearregression/tokamak/README.md

 `tokamak` requires access to SDC and Helium's Chef account.

+You must have a working Chef setup for the Helium Hosted Chef account.

+## Configuration

 You must configure `~/.tokamakrc` to contain your SDC auth information.
 You will need to have a working SDC SSH key on the system you are running `tokamak` on.

-You must have a working Chef setup for the Helium Hosted Chef account.
+See `tokamakrc.example`.

-## Development
+## Installation

 `tokamak` is written in Perl, utilizing `App::Cmd` and `Carton` to deliver a bundled, easy to develop program.

-Beyond simply adding features, `tokamak` needs to be converged from usng the SDC CLI tools to hitting the SDC API directly. `tokamak` executes `node` twice for every container lookup, which gets Very Slow.

 On SmartOS, the following will get you ready to hack on `tokamak`: